nehajavalagi/nehajavalagi.github.io/posts/_posts/2014-12-15-designing-content-for-the-web.markdown

 ---
 title: Designing content for the web
-subtitle: My role as the creative head for online marketing and content management
+subtitle: "My role as the creative head for online marketing and content management"
 layout: post
 date: 2014-12-15
 img: seo.png